-Tacking with the centre main is just a little more complicated, with some potential to get your hands tangled in the middle.
-On the other hand most people find centre mainsheets to be much easier for controlling larger sails, which is why they are common on the faster racing boats.
+Tacking with the centre main initially has some potential to get your hands tangled in the middle.
+On the other hand most people find centre mainsheets to be much easier for controlling larger sails, which is why they are common on boats.

 - Look around, make sure you're not going to turn into someone.